trueheart78/trueheart78.com/resume.md

 * Nine years of Ruby. ![Ruby][ruby-logo]
 * Seven years of Ruby on Rails. :steam_locomotive:
 * Two years of Go. ![Go][go-logo]
-* Five years managing the back-end of a web service. :hammer_and_wrench:
+* Five years managing the back-end of a web service (CentOS, Ubuntu, MySQL, Redis). :hammer_and_wrench:
+* Nearly two decades of JavaScript and CSS familiarity. :toolbox:
+* Seven years
+  * Writing automated tests. :robot:
-* Seven years working in Healthcare and with HIPAA. 🩺
+  * Working in healthcare and with HIPAA. 🩺
-* Nine years of being a huge Taylor Swift fan. :notes:
+  * As a remote team member. :laptop:

 <a id='side-projects'></a>
 ## :wrench: Side Projects [:top:][top]